Jayadratha/Cover_DyGLib_ACML/README.md

-# Abstention Boosts Performance in Dynamic Graph Learning
+# Predict Confidently, Predict Right: Abstention in Dynamic Graph Learning
-This repository is built for the paper "Abstention Boosts Performance in Dynamic Graph Learning".
+This repository is built for the paper "Predict Confidently, Predict Right: Abstention in Dynamic Graph Learning".

 ## Overview